 The service comes armed with a full suite of tools, which can not only let you tackle your accounting chores, but can also be used to take on payroll and HR duties too.

 The Starter package is aimed at sole traders, contractors and small businesses.
 You can send unlimited quotes and 10 invoices, along with reconciling 25 bank transactions.
-Although it’s only a single user account it works with bank feeds, has a mobile app along with a customizable dashboard.
+Although it’s only a single user account that works with bank feeds, it also has a mobile app along with a customizable dashboard.

 The Business edition is aimed at growing businesses and limited companies.
 This has the benefit of allowing unlimited quotes and invoices, plus you can reconcile unlimited bank transactions.
 It’s multi-user and lets you manage and submit VAT returns online.

 Finally, KashFlow offers a Business and Payroll package, which has all of the aforementioned features along with added payroll functionality.
-At the time of writing KashFlow also had more competitive pricing based on an Annual payment plan, rather than the monthly costings shown above.
-If you’re happy to commit then that might offer savings.
+At the time of writing KashFlow also had more competitive pricing based on an Annual payment plan, rather than the monthly costs shown above.
+If you’re happy to commit a year at a time, then that should offer savings.